wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 1. Walk Westward along the marina, where every time I buy a $35 windbreaker with "San Francisco" on it.

+1. The "Experience" store is the only Ghirardelli shop where tourists can buy chocolates made in the store, with freshly roasted almonds and hazelnuts.
+Make a Sundae.
+Create your own mix among 40 different types of chocolate squares.

-1. In Ghirardelli Square is the modern <a target="_blank" href="https://goo.gl/maps/zdJfguTamhiMvSoPA">Palette Tea House</a>, which serves Chinese dim sum with bay views.
+1. Also in Ghirardelli Square is the modern <a target="_blank" href="https://goo.gl/maps/zdJfguTamhiMvSoPA">Palette Tea House</a>, which serves Chinese dim sum with bay views.

 1. Take the <a target="_blank" href="https://goo.gl/maps/d5bKyWiuKoUxcB9k9">Powell/Mason Cable Car Turnaround</a> to go up and over Mason Street.
 It runs from 7am - 11pm daily. $8 per ride.

-    This route has a view of the Golden Gate Bridge behind you.
-PROTIP: Here's where you hand out to others that stack of <a href="#LeftMyHeart">lyrics that song</a> you printed out.
+    This route has a view of the bay behind you.
+PROTIP: Here's where you get cable car passengers to sing from those <a href="#LeftMyHeart">lyrics sheets</a> you printed out.

 1. Get off at the <a target="_blank" href="https://goo.gl/maps/XYVox7URETyvXzn87">Hyde St & Chestnut St stop</a> to walk down (West to East) <a target="_blank" href="https://goo.gl/maps/HZvdtHbN3EtMFJKS8">Lombard Street</a> -- the "Worlds Crookedest Street".
 You end up on Leavenworth Street.